ibeketov/DSND_capstone/docs/index.md

 ![Histogram: Feature importance](./images/features.png "Feature importance")

 Based on the above visualisation, the factors that influence churn rate most are: number of songs played per user, user engagement as displayed by the number of given thumbs (down or up) and total listening time.

+To improve model the upsample of the "churn" category in our training dataset can be used.
+It will help to fight with the class imbalance which is present.
+I propose to choose upsample rather than downsampling due to the small number of people present in the small dataset (64 users who churned and 229 who did not).
+Nonetheless, it is important to leave the test set as is in order for it to be a true representation of what would happen in the real world.

+For the big dataset the new features can be added.
+I would consider tha add user lifetima and region information.